Education Project Grant

-Costs included in the Education Research Grant budget as provided by the SAEMF Education Research Grant should not exceed $10,000 per year.
+Costs included in the Education Project Grant budget as provided by the SAEMF Education Project Grant should not exceed $20,000 for the award year.
 However, in addition to the funds from SAEMF, the budget justification should reflect all pending and active sources of funding relevant to the project.
 The submission of detailed budgets and budget justifications for the use of funds for the grant from SAEMF and additional funds available to support the goals of the award from all other sources are required as part of the application and again for award recipients during the reporting period of the award.

 Failure to meet the award guidelines or inability of the awardee to complete the term of the award shall result in the need to return residual funds to SAEMF.

-For projects requiring the host institution’s IRB or equivalent approval, funds will not be dispersed until IRB approval is obtained.
+For projects requiring the host institution’s Institutional Review Board (IRB) or equivalent approval, funds will not be dispersed until IRB approval is obtained.
+Applicants are encouraged to consider and discuss human subjected implications of their study in their application.
 Award extensions may be made at the discretion of the Grants Committee on a case-by-case basis.